immi5556/ark-efcore/Ark.Efcore/Ark.SqliteTagHelper/README.md

 - all the columns in the querywill be listed as below

+    = attributes
+        - connection-string: sqlite db file relative path
+        - data-qry: sqlite query to fetch the data

 PREVIEW
 ![sqlite-view preview](./sqlite-view-preview.PNG)

 TO DOs:

-- enable scoket to listen to chagnes and auto refresh
+- enable socket to listen to chagnes and auto refresh